rabix/benten/Readme.md

 2019.02.12 preview
 ![2019.02.12 release](https://lh3.googleusercontent.com/1M5Qplw84aA6arEvgwLm9sxedjDgoCo3ZNL20lp7P3OfQYGqdStcDgrBgOiX6i2ke3apyyGulSBr3_gBVaohgPcq_4pvHsvxskjJCb_R9fxmxbo8Lg5UEEepVyc6-UKC3a2ov3sbVg=w2326-h1390-no)

-**File saving not implemented yet!
-But you can see synchronization by editing nested steps**

 Benten has three main panes: Workflow map, Code editor and Connection table.
 The relative sizes of each can be changed by dragging dividing lines up/down, left/right.